geesimon/wheels/README.md

-# Learn LLM by Building Fundamentals from Scratch (Rebuild Wheels)
+# Learn LLM by Building from Scratch (Rebuild Wheels)
 `"What I cannot create, I do not understand" - Richard Feynman`

 Follow this principle, this repro reproduces foundation technologies for LLM with vanilla Pytorch.